 - Beef & Chicken Liver

-Wag makes use of a number of high-quality meat and fish ingredients, some of which are listed above.
-These are a source of high-quality protein and fat that dogs and cats will be able to digest with ease.
+Wag makes use of a number of high-quality meat and fish ingredients in its recipes, some of which are listed above.
+All of these meat and fish ingredients are sources of high-quality protein and fat that dogs will be able to digest and utilize with ease.

 - Pea Protein